 The 5-year ACS files were released by Geolytics for the first time in 2009 because that was when the data became available down to the block group and tract level.

 The 5-Year ACS files are the replacement for the Long Form – giving us detailed information about the American population at small geographies, like Block Groups and Tracts

 The ACS samples nearly 3 million addresses each year, resulting in nearly 2 million final interviews.
 The annual ACS sample is smaller than that of the Census 2000 Long Form sample, which included about 18 million housing units.
 As a result, the ACS needs to combine population or housing data from multiple years to produce reliable numbers for small counties, neighborhoods, and other local areas

-Every year the US Census Bureau (USCB) will release a new single year ACS survey and replace the oldest year with this new data for the 3- and 5-year surveys.
+Every year the US Census Bureau (USCB) will release a new single year ACS survey and replace the oldest year with this new data for the 1- and 5-year estimated numbers.